postmannen/steward/README.md

 ```log
 Tue Sep 21 09:17:55 2021, info: toNode: ship2, fromNode: central, method: REQOpProcessList: max retries reached, check if node is up and running and if it got a subscriber for the given REQ type
 ```

+The error logs can be read on the central server in the directory `<steward-home>/data/errorLog`.

 ### Message handling and threads